Saturday, 28 May 2011

 The York Publishing Services folk love cakes with chocolate.
-It must be the Rowntrees legacy in the city.
+It must be the Rowntrees chocolate legacy in the city.
 Last week, I baked Grandma’s recipe for Chocolate Cake and added sour cherries to the chocolate butter cream filling.
 Cathi said ‘The cake was delicious!
 The cherries are perfect – it takes a little of the sweetness out and makes it lovely and moist’.

 Chocolate Cake with cranberries

 While the printing is being done, I’ve been busy arranging the launch in early June.
-Dearne Valley College has very kindly agreed to host it.
+Staff at Dearne Valley College have very kindly agreed to host it.
 I am so delighted about this as it’s very near to where Grandma worked in service and a couple of miles from where she lived in Bolton on Dearne.
 Catering and Hospitality students from the College are baking recipes from Grandma’s book.
 It will be fantastic to see some of the people who remember Grandma.
 So in answer to the question ‘Have you got a copy of your Grandma’s recipes?’
 I’ll be able to proudly say ‘Yes!’